BobKerns/better-future/README.md

 ### _future_.`then`(_onFulfilled_, _onRejected_)

-Start the computation running, if it is not already running.
-When the computation terminates, _onFulfilled_ or _onRejected_ will be called with the value or error as with a `Promise`.
+Start the task running, if it is not already running.
+When the computatask terminates, _onFulfilled_ or _onRejected_ will be called with the value or error as with a `Promise`.